 RETOUCHING

-Most images will be edited and finalized by the photographer.
+Most photographers deliver edited and finalized images to their clients.
 However, if additional retouching is requested after the images are delivered, this may be a separate expense.
-Some clients may already have a retoucher, but if they don’t, the photographer will need to factor this time into the estimate if it ends up being needed.
+Some clients may already have a retoucher, but if they don’t, the photographer will need to factor their time or their retoucher’s time into the estimate when applicable.

-Whether you’re new to food photography or are searching for a food photographer, I hope this post gave a little more insight into why food photography is expensive.
+Whether you’re new to food photography or are searching for a food photographer, I hope this post gave a little more insight into what goes into a food photography estimate.

 This post contains affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra cost to you.
 I only promote products that I actually use and support.